yuichielectric-enterprise/reading-times-to-azure/README.md

 git commit -m "updated the list of books" git push origin HEAD
 ```
-For example change the author or title of one of the books in `BookService.java`:
+For example change the author or title of one of the books in [BookService.java](src/main/java/com/github/demo/service/BookService.java):
 ```java
 static {
     books.add(new Book("Michael Chabon","Summerland"));